Workforce Preparation Classes

 Required: High School Diploma or Equivalent from US or native country

-This 12-week course prepares English learners for careers in special education.
-Participants will develop their language skills while learning about special education classrooms in the U.S. The course focuses on building English proficiency, technology skills, and workplace skills for success and confidence as a teacher assistant.
+The course focuses on special education guidelines, technology skills, and workplace skills for success and confidence as a teacher assistant.
 Guaranteed job interview with IU13 after the successful completion of this program.